MysteryPancake/Shitgrid/README.md

 ### Blender Addon

+1. Zip the contents of the `blender` folder
-1. Open Blender Preferences
+2. Open Blender preferences
-2. Install the `plugin.py` file in the `blender_addon` folder
+3. Install the zipped folder as an addon
-3. Press `N` to open the menu
+4. Press `N` to open the menu